 Conversely, if you have sharp facial features, a feathered wolfcut with added length on the fringe will help to frame the face naturally, giving a softer, more approachable look.
 This works well when it is set against a ’70s-style shag mullet, as the natural flow will offset the harshness of the jawline, cheeks and nose.
 The most important thing to look for when considering a mullet hairstyle is how the font sections and nape work in unison to accentuate your key facial features.
 Think about the sections that work in your favour and ask your barber to highlight them rather than bury them under a mountain of hair.

 When it comes to styling a mullet, the key consideration is length; the longer the nape section of the hair, the more options you have to choose from.
-For styles that lend themselves well to wavy hair hair, I recommend styling the hair immediately after a shower when the hair is still damp.
+For styles that lend themselves well to wavy hair, I recommend styling the hair immediately after a shower when the hair is still damp.
 Using a wide bristle comb, style the hair directly back, starting from the fringe.
-In my personal opinion, allowing the hair on top to air dry, rather than using a blow dryer, will give the hair a more natural flow, which is great for creating movement and texture.
+As Lino D’Adderio, American Crew educator and owner of Luigi & Sons Barbershop explained, allowing the hair on top to air dry, rather than using a blow dryer, will give the hair a more natural flow, which is great for creating movement and texture.

-As for the back, particularly if your mullet has any significant length, five to ten minutes of blow drying will help out a lot.
-The last thing you want is wet, mattd hair getting your collar drenched.
-Start by blow drying the hair from the crown backwards in a uniform direction, with the machine on a medium heat.
+As for the back, particularly if your mullet is significantly long, five to ten minutes of blow drying will help a lot.
+The last thing you want is wet, matted hair getting your collar drenched.
+Start by blow drying the hair from the crown backwards in a uniform direction with the machine on medium heat.
 This will give you the most natural dry look and remove unnecessary kinks and knots.

 Why Trust Our Men’s Hairstyle Advice?